The AI Maturity Gap: 87% Experimenting, 12% Operationalizing

 Errin O'Connor

-Errin has architected enterprise AI solutions across healthcare, financial services, and government for over a decade.
-As a virtual Chief AI Officer for Fortune 500 organizations, he combines deep Microsoft AI platform expertise with governance frameworks built for the most regulated industries in the world.
+Errin has designed enterprise AI solutions in healthcare, financial services, and government for over a decade.
+He serves as a virtual Chief AI Officer for Fortune 500 companies.

 About This Guide